Nelson-Cheung/i686-compiler/linux/Documentation/admin-guide/media/bt8xx.rst

 General information
 -------------------

 This class of cards has a bt878a as the PCI interface, and require the bttv driver for accessing the i2c bus and the gpio pins of the bt8xx chipset.

-Please see Documentation/admin-guide/media/bttv-cardlist.rst for a complete list of Cards based on the Conexant Bt8xx PCI bridge supported by the Linux Kernel.
+Please see :doc:`bttv-cardlist` for a complete list of Cards based on the Conexant Bt8xx PCI bridge supported by the Linux Kernel.

 In order to be able to compile the kernel, some config options should be enabled::